 Full CE support

 All the above features of FTL Captain's Edition are also included in CE Infinite.
 All the gear is available to you and enemies alike.
-Advancing towards the Federation Base will lead you to a regular sector, it might even be one of CEs newly introduced sector types.
+Advancing towards the Federation base will lead you to a random regular sector, it might even be one of CEs newly introduced sector types.
 The contested deep space sectors you can travel to will feature an extreme wide array of events, basically almost all events that are included in CE.
 Only very location specific events, like the ones from Quarantine or AI sectors are not included.
 Even trading is still possible, deep space stores will be random and only available once per sector, but there is a high chance that you can sell the goods in the next sector.
 The static rewards and slow fleet progression makes trading even more profitable in CE Infinite.
-Engineering is also more powerful, because it is much cheaper than regular ship upgrade.
+Engineering is also more effective, since it remains cheap in comparison to regular ship upgrade.

 Even if you grinded your ship into a powerhouse, some enemies in the later sectors will still be able to take you on.
 All enemies that can only appear after certain sectors have been beefed up for CE Infinite, so don't get too careless.
-Further, jumping towards the Federation base requires a lot of fuel, providing a constant side mission for you.
+Further, jumping towards the Federation base requires a lot of fuel, providing a constant side mission for you (Gather that fuel!).
 If you get stranded and the fleet should catch up with you after all, then the Rebels you face will be even more vicious than in standard CE.
 If you advance to sector 7 deep space, you will continuously face well equipped enemies.
 But the high scrap rewards will eventually let you max out you ship.
 Its still up to you if you want to complete you mission.
 Should you decide to travel to sector eight you will face a slightly stronger Rebel Flagship than usual.

 The CE Endless Loot Addon introduces procedural content generation in FTL.
 This addon for CE has been made possible entirely by the efforts of rannl, who programmed the tool that generates the content.
 This is how the tool looks at work: